Is the Word ‘Adventure’ Intimidating? REI Thinks So—and Has Rebranded Its Tour Business Accordingly

 REI is also aggressively expanding its permit portfolio.
 The co-op has recently added 22 new public lands destinations to its itineraries, including Red Rocks State Park in Nevada, Bryce Canyon National Park in Utah, and four new trips within Shenandoah National Park in Virginia.
 On top of that, a new partnership with Hipcamp makes it easier for REI members to book privately owned camping spots, cabins, treehouses, and RV sites for the trips they want to take, Seidl said.
 For the month of July, REI is offering REI members $30 off Hipcamp bookings.

-“My hope is that we create more outdoor days and treat access to the outdoors as a human right as opposed to a privilege,” Seidl says.
+“My hope is that we create more outdoor days and treat access to the outdoors as a human right as opposed to a privilege,” Seidl said.
 “If we do it right, we make better communities, healthier individuals, and people that are going to care about this big blue thing floating in space that really needs our attention.
 By making the outdoors more accessible to a wider audience, I feel like we’re doing work that is truly good.”